openlibhums/memory-alpha/content/old-docs/manager/content/index.md

 <figure>
 <img src="../../nstatic/media-files.gif"
-alt="../../nstatic/media-files.gif" />
-<figcaption>Upload and deletion of a media file.</figcaption>
+alt="Upload and deletion of a media file." />
 </figure>

 ### Copy-Paste and Rich Text Fields